Scarlyt — Comprehensive Rulebook

 - Bonuses: Play to trigger immediate effects.

 Important: Once a white card is played, it cannot be retracted.
 Accept the consequences.
+(See the Consequence Rule for why this rule exists.)

 Phase 3: Announce Damage and Effects